-If the allocated default fund contribution amounts applied in the previous stages are not sufficient to discharge the balance of the default loss, then any remaining default fund contributions from bidders in other auction portfolios that have not been applied will be utilised.
+If the allocated default fund contribution amounts applied in the previous stages are not sufficient to discharge the balance of the default loss, then any default fund contributions of the bidders in the auctions of other auction portfolios relating to the same service that are remaining will be utilised.

 In doing so, each member's ranking across all other auction portfolios will be aggregated and then ranked with first ranking being the lowest aggregated ranking order.
 The mandatory and non-mandatory bidders shall be ranked together and any non-mandatory bidder in an auction being given a ranking of zero.
-Then each member additional default fund contribution (DFC) at risk is calculated based on the remaining default contributions from other auction portfolios.
-This will be calculated as follows:
+Then each member additional default fund contribution (DFC) at risk is calculated based on the remaining default contributions from other auction portfolios, calculated as follows: